Missouri Workers' Comp Lawyers

 - Death - The family of a worker who died as the result of an on-the-job accident may file a claim for financial compensation to cover their losses, such as funeral costs and loss of income.

-Getting You and Your Family the Compensation You Deserve
+Getting You and Your Family the Compensation You Deserve in Missouri

 Workers' compensation insurance is in place to help injured workers and the families of workers killed on-the-job get back on their feet after a workplace accident, but this does not mean that this noble purpose would stop the insurance company from denying a claim that didn't have all the necessary information.
 A tenacious lawyer can make sure that you file a workers' compensation claim properly and that you are not unjustly denied the benefits that are your right.
-For help with your Missouri workers' compensation claim, call us at for a consultation.
+For help with your Missouri workers' compensation claim, call Page Law at (314) 322-8515 for a consultation.